Is WordPress Free? A Deeper Look Into WordPress Pricing and Reasons Behind It

-This CMS is also open-source, meaning that users get access to its source code.
+This CMS is also open-source, meaning that users get access to its source code for free.
 Thus, those who have sufficient coding knowledge can customize the software in any way they like.

-WordPress is free to use, but has some premium features.
+Is WordPress free to use?
+Yes, but it has some premium features.
 This article will discuss what you can get for free and what you should pay to run a website using WordPress to figure out the necessary budget.

 There are two types of WordPress – WordPress.org and WordPress.com.
 The former is open-source software that’s free to use, while the latter is a hosted solution that offers a free plan.